 My attorney sent a demand and the insurance company responded with a counter off totaling less than my medical.
 My lawyer advises that if they don’t comply with my demand to file a suit.
 My lawyer isn’t sure why they’re not honoring this demand as I had lost wages as well.
 Should I be...
 Read more »

 I wouldn't be alarmed.
 But this is something you should really discuss further with your attorney because the basis for you and the carrier reaching a common ground depends on the specific damages and liabilities in your case.
-Rather than applying formulas based on multiplying medical expenses by a...Read more »
+Rather than applying formulas based on multiplying medical expenses...Read more »

 you should get a lawyer, report the claim to your insurance or take care of it.
 You can't argue about the other person's estimate as you did it.
 However the leaving the scene charge can be very important, so you need to talk to an attorney about that.

 not sure what you want to know about that ticket.
 If it's weather, you have a duty to drive according to the weather conditions.
-You can drive at 25 in a 50 zone and still be driving too fast for conditions if there's a whiteout and you rearend someone, or you skid out whenyou would not have if...Read more »
+You can drive at 25 in a 50 zone and still be driving too fast for conditions if there's a whiteout and you rearend someone, or you skid out whenyou would not...Read more »

 There was ice and snow she slid instead of stopping, I was almost through the intersection when she hit me am I still 70% responsible because of sec 701 CO law.
 I feel we did not approach “approximately” at the same time.